siddarthasagar/learning_curve/research_topics/FlashMLA/prompt.md

 how can i effectively use Flash MLA by Deepseek with mlflow on databricks and while hosting the model for inference on aws sagemaker

+how can update the existing attention mechanism of a pretrained model using flash mla

+how can i optimize a hugging face base bge model with Flash MLA